Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 ### **CPU components and their function(s)**

-The ALU (arithmetic logic unit)
+The ALU (Arithmetic Logic Unit)

 -   Performs calculations and logical operations
 -   Where decisions are made (e.g `if x > 10`)

-The CU (control unit)
+The CU (Control Unit)

 -   Fetches, decodes and executes instructions
--   Controlls hardware
+-   Controls hardware

 Cache